 The Native Plant Collection was established in 1931.
 At the time, 60 acres had been set aside to create the Connecticut College Arboretum.
 Twenty acres of this original allotment, between Williams Street and Gallows Lane, were dedicated as the Native Plant Collection.
 This long-standing commitment to native plants is a mainstay of the Arboretum.

-Currently the Native Plant Collection contains a total of 2,427 accessioned plants, including 353 taxa with 1,019 trees, and 1,269 shrubs and woody vines native to eastern North America and hardy in southeastern Connecticut.
+As of June 2014, the Native Plant Collection contains a total of 2,427 accessioned plants, including 353 taxa with 1,021 trees, 1,255 shrubs and 22 woody vines native to eastern North America and hardy in southeastern Connecticut.
 Accessioned plants are from both wild and cultivated origins.
 The various species take turns displaying their beauty throughout all the seasons: shadbush in April; dogwood and azaleas in May; mountain laurel in June; giant rhododendron, sourwood and sweet pepperbush in July; brilliant autumn foliage in October; evergreens and conifers year-round.

 A checklist of plants found in the Native Plant Collection is available from the Arboretum Bookstore or can be easily downloaded.

 Take a self-guided tour of the Collection